-This is a common question from patients with braces.
-Is it safe to get an MRI with braces?
-It is safe to get an MRI with braces, but depending on the area to be imaged, the braces appliance can impact the clarity of the MRI pictures, so it’s important to consult with your doctor first.
+This is a common question from patients with braces — is it safe to get an MRI with braces?
+It is, but depending on the area being imaged, the braces appliance can impact the clarity of the MRIs.
+It’s important to consult with your doctor first.
 In this video, Diamond Braces orthodontist Dr. Douglas Palaganas explains.

 MRI – Magnetic Resonance Imaging – is a procedure used to look at physiological processes and capture pictures from inside the body.
 Unlike X-Rays, which use radiation rays to see the densest parts of your body (the skeletal system), MRIs use magnetic fields to capture images of softer parts of your body like tissue and organs.

-Your doctor may diagnose an MRI for a variety of reasons: muscle or ligament tears, tumor growth, brain damage, or even simply to assess the source of chronic pain.
+Your doctor may request an MRI for a variety of reasons: muscle or ligament tears, tumor growth, brain damage, or even simply to assess the source of chronic pain.

 For patients with braces, many patients wonder: is it safe to get an MRI while wearing braces?